GautamGupta/bb-legacy-plugins/bb-topic-icons/trunk/readme.txt

 == Change Log ==

+= Version 0.5 =

+The long awaited admin screen, detection of additional icon-sets if they have   been installed and general code cleanup.
+A second built-in icon set "grey-blox" has been added too.

 = Version 0.4 =

 Added CSS styled tooltip displays for the various status icons, and made them clickable to display the appropriate topics.
 Pulled out the stylesheet into its own file (bb-topic-icons.css) to aid in comprehension.